Alarm fatigue: Weather

-Some people think the large number of deaths from Hurricane Ida in New York and New Jersey may have been the result of too many warnings.
+Researchers think the large number of deaths from Hurricane Ida in the US states of New York and New Jersey may have been the result of too many warnings.
 Since 2012, weather alerts have been sent out to cell phones, but in 2020, federal officials set up a three-tier system so people would get this warning for the most serious situations.